obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 vmhadoopslave8
 vmhadoopslave9
 ```
-# Conclusions
+# Conclusion

-Summary of the clusters used:
+Recap of the clusters used:
 | Name      | Master node | Worder node   |
 | :---        |    :----:   |          :---: |
 | Databricks |	-  |	-  |